Nissan Patrol GR Common Problems and Solutions

 Problem:

-You can hear a banging noise coming from the back of the car when driving.
-There may be an increase in exhaust smoke.
+You can hear a banging noise from the back of the car while driving.
+There might also be an increase in exhaust smoke.

 Solution:

 Check the bracket that holds your exhaust pipe in place.
-It's common for this to break on the Patrol, and the radiator will be banging on the chassis rail.
-Simply apply a bracket using some nuts and bolts, and the banging noise will stop.
+It's common for this to break on the Patrol, and the radiator will be banging against the chassis rail.
+Simply attach a bracket using some nuts and bolts, and the banging noise will stop.

 Difficulty level